 | Past Adjustments | Statement of adjustment, single combined journal entry, column sum equals zero | 4 to 6 marks |

-The table above maps every NCERT sub-topic to its expected CBSE weight.
-The two biggest mark-earners are the Profit and Loss Appropriation Account and the Past Adjustments / Guarantee numerical, which together can deliver 12 of the 14 chapter marks if practised well.
+This table maps each sub-topic to its expected CBSE weight.
+The Profit and Loss Appropriation Account and the Past Adjustments/Guarantee numerical together can earn 12 of the 14 chapter marks.

 Class 12 Accountancy Chapter 1 Accounting For Partnership Basic Concepts Notes